Nutrition and Missing Teeth

 1) Bite on your back teeth– If you can, try to do the majority of your biting and chewing on the back teeth, evenly distributing food between both sides of your mouth.
 Avoid biting with the anterior teeth as this can cause suction of the upper plate to fail.

-2) Start with softer foods such as fish, cooked vegetables while avoiding sticky or chew foods.
+2) Start with softer foods such as fish, and cooked vegetables while avoiding sticky or chewy foods.
 This will allow you to chew with both sides of your mouth in order to prevent your dentures from dislodging.
 This is especially recommended for those with new dentures.

 3) Cut food up into smaller pieces– Since digestion begins in the mouth, it is important that you eat smaller pieces of food.
 This will allow you to chew slowly and thoroughly.

-If you are experiencing problems eating, please talk to your denturist at Minuk Denture Clinic, your doctor or nutritionist.
+If you are experiencing problems eating, please talk to your Denturist at Minuk Denture Clinic, your doctor, or your nutritionist.
 Together, we can prepare a plan to help you eat happily and successfully.

 Minuk Digital Denture and Implant Clinic Centre is Canada’s largest Denture Clinic located in Winnipeg, Manitoba.
 With over 100,000+ dentures created since 1977, our team is confident that we can help you love your smile again.
 Minuk has denture solutions for all budgets and are here to help you understand the cost of dentures and the process of getting new dentures.
 Our team of Denturists and expert staff are here to help you get the smile you’ve always wanted.
 Check out our Smile Stories and learn more about the Minuk difference by reviewing our website or calling us at 204.589.6329.
 Book your Free Consultation Today!